 Are you trying to grow your business revenue?
 Have you noticed that your break-even point is harder to reach than intended?
 Are you interested in a better understanding of the costs associated with running your business by reviewing financial statements?

-Calculating your SG&A expenses, also known as general & administrative expenses, can help.
+Calculating your SG&A expenses (also known as selling, general, and administrative expenses) can help.